 iAspire is an iPad app and web-based solution for classroom observations, teacher evaluations, classified staff evaluations, classroom observations, classroom walkthroughs, implementation rubrics, and much more.
 Customize iAspire to fit the evaluation needs of your school, and save time by using iAspire to observe, evaluate, take notes, aggregate information, and share evaluation data instantly.

 PhotoMath is the world’s smartest camera calculator!
-Just point your phone camera to a math expression, and PhotoMath will instantly display the answer with detailed step-by-step explanation.
+Just point your phone camera to a math expression, and PhotoMath will instantly display the answer with a detailed step-by-step explanation.

 Google has it all.
 Say “Ok Google” and find everything from nearby restaurants to the calories in cheesecake.
 Google also shows you the info you need before you ask, like updates on your favorite teams and traffic alerts.

-Lapse It is an award-winning full featured app for capturing amazing time lapse and stop motion videos.
-It is easy, fast and intuitive.
+Lapse It is an award-winning full-featured app for capturing amazing time-lapse and stop motion videos.
+It is easy, fast, and intuitive.

 Snapseed brings to your mobile device the power and control of professional photo editing software, previously only available on the desktop.
-Now with the tap of a finger you can retouch, adjust perspective, re-edit, and more.
+Now with the tap of a finger, you can retouch, adjust perspective, re-edit, and more.